Stay clean bearded with our Clean Label facial hair care collection

 On the other end of the PH scale, heavily alkaline products can cause hair to swell, the cuticle to lift and remove oils from facial hair.
 This results in frizzy, dull, brittle hair that is prone to breakage and tangling.
 Extremely alkaline solutions cause the disulfide bonds between keratin protein molecules to break down and can eventually dissolve the protein completely.
 These types of solutions are commonly used to perm or relax hair and can be extremely damaging, especially to hair that is already fragile.

 Mildly acidic products on the other hand meet a better outcome and can harden the outer layer, flatten the cuticles, and shrink the diameter of hair.
 This serves to make hair glossy, shiny and less prone to tangling and snagging on adjacent strands.
-Shampoos and conditioners that are mildly acidic have also been noted to provide longer life to the color of dyed hair.
+Shampoos and conditioners that are mildly acidic have also been noted to provide longer life to the colour of dyed hair.

 Cleanse the bearded area with water and then massage a small amount of Beard Shampoo into the beard.
 Rinse through with water.